 Be certain not to use any more than one part water to three parts dry food.
 Ideally, you would add warm (not hot) water.
 Whether you have a kitten or an adult cat - they can definitely use a little help with hydration!

 Are you a dry food or wet food feeder?
-Let us know which format works best for your cat and why!
+Let us know which format works best for your cat and why in the comments below!